phoenixrider12/Multi-VOLTA-Exploration-and-Dynamic-Map-Updates/Instructions.md

   ```
   roslaunch rrt_exploration two_voltas.launch
   ```
-- In your rviz, you have to select five points as shown below to start exploration.
+- In your rviz, you have to select five points in the specified order as shown below to start exploration.

 ![rrt_rviz](https://user-images.githubusercontent.com/76533398/177487250-f9ff0f30-343c-4875-8f4a-549e7f5f1ea0.png)